King Charles III England Coast Path: Lulworth Cove to Highcliffe

 Stage 5: Open

-Once the Secretary of State has approved 1 or more chapters of this report, Natural England will start work with Dorset Council and Bournemouth, Christchurch and Poole (BCP) Council on preparing the approved parts of the route for public use.
+When the Secretary of State approves a section of the report, Natural England works with officers from Dorset Council and Bournemouth, Christchurch and Poole (BCP) Council on preparing the route for public use.

-The first step will be to contact owners and occupiers of the affected land to discuss the design and location of any new infrastructure which is required, such as signs and gates.
+The first step is to contact owners and occupiers of the affected land to discuss the design and location of any new infrastructure which is required, such as signs and gates.

 When preparations are complete, new access rights will be brought into force along the route and adjoining spreading room.